Subzidion/.github/profile/README.md

 I'm a Software Engineer specializing in building enterprise-scale, resilient distributed systems and leading software teams through technical projects, from design to launch.

-I've developed this expertise from over 8 years of working in my role as a Software Development Engineer at Amazon Web Services, especially as a technical lead on both AWS Hyperplane and AWS VPC's NAT Gateway.

 Outside of software, you can typically find me meandering Seattle sidewalks, watching the Seahawks, or discussing broadband.

 ## Technology Skills